cloudfoundry/summit-hands-on-labs/first-push/student-template.md

 Behind the scenes, Cloud Foundry is also ensuring your application instances are running.
 To watch this, we will use the Pivotal Web Services console called `Apps Manager`.

+> Note: Apps Manager is a Pivotal-only add on to Cloud Foundry.
+It is not part of open source Cloud Foundry.
+We are using it in the interest of time.

 * Log in at https://run.pivotal.io.
 * You will be taken to an organization where you should see a single space.
 Click on this space.
 * In the space, you will see your application.
 Click on the application name.
 This takes you to a detail view for your application.